 Picking a great photographer is a part of getting a good headshot, but it’s not the end all and be all.
 The biggest mistake actors make is that they try to find a good headshot photographer by asking their friend — someone who has headshots they like.
 They meet the photographer and after the shoot they see the photos and say, “Well I look pretty but I only have one shot I can use.”

-This is the complete opposite of what I teach about headshots.
+This is the complete opposite of what we teach about headshots.
 Before you even look at a photographer – know what look you’re going for.
 Is it “rough and tumble cop” or “girl next door”? ‘

 You set up your outfits and build your look around that before researching photographers who shoot your type.
 For instance, you wouldn’t go to a gritty photographer if you wanted a network “glossy” look – even if you like the gritty photographer’s photos!